ndidplatform/ndidplatform.github.io/example-authen-flow.md

 - [ndid-smart-contract](https://github.com/ndidplatform/ndid-smart-contract)
   is a repository for implementation of NDID platform at blockchain level.
   This contains tendermint and golang implementation responsible for storing/querying data to/from blockchain.
-Basically, it is an tendermint ABCI app.
+Basically, it is a tendermint ABCI app.

 - [ndid-api](https://github.com/ndidplatform/ndid-api)
   is a repository for implementation of NDID platform at API level.